01-edu/public/subjects/java/piscine/AdventureAbstract/README.md

 ### Instructions

-Let's change some things : make the `Character` as `abstract`.
+Let's change things a bit: make the `Character` as `abstract`.
 You can now try to instantiate a Character object, it will fail :)

-Change the `attack` and `takeDamage` methods : put them as `abstract` too.
+Change `attack` and `takeDamage` methods : make them `abstract` too.

-Now, if you try to launch some example, it will fail.
+Now, if you try to launch an example, it will fail.
 Indeed, you need to implement both methods in all subclasses.
-Do this as follow :
+Do this as follows :

-Remember that in all cases, the `currentHealth` should not be lower than 0.
+Remember that in all cases, `currentHealth` should not be lower than 0.

 * For Monster class :
-  * the `attack` method should deal 7 damages to the character as parameter.
+  * the method `attack` should make 7 damages to the character in parameter.
-  * the `takeDamage` method should take 80% of all the damages, rounded to the inferior integer.
+  * the method `takeDamage` should take 80% of all the damages, rounded to the inferior integer.
 * For the `Sorcerer` class :
-  * the `attack` method should heal itself (using the `heal` method) then deal 10 damages to the character as parameter.
+  * the method `attack` should heal itself (using the `heal` method) then make 10 damages to the character in parameter.
-  * the `takeDamage` method should take all the damages.
+  * the method `takeDamage` should take all the damages.
 * For the `Templar` class :
-  * the `attack` method should heal itself (using the `heal` method) then deal 6 damages to the character as parameter.
+  * the method `attack` should heal itself (using the method `heal`) then make 6 damages to the character in parameter.
-  * the `takeDamage` method should take the damage as parameter minus the shield value.
+  * the `takeDamage` method should take the damage given in parameter minus the shield value.

 ### Usage